alirk/alirk.github.io/_pages/about.md

 Recent News
 ======
+- 6/2023: Our paper *[Federated Learning under Covariate Shifts with Generalization Guarantees](https://openreview.net/pdf?id=N7lCDaeNiS)* has been published in **Transactions on Machine Learning Research**.
 - 4/2023: I am now a PI at the [Visual Intelligence](https://www.visual-intelligence.no/)!
 - 3/2023: I gave a talk titled [Scalable and Robust Deep Learning](https://www.youtube.com/watch?v=kjaAfse9fzY&t=1120s&ab_channel=SFIVisualIntelligence) at the Visual Intelligence.
 - 1/2023: We have an open [Ph.D. position](https://www.jobbnorge.no/en/available-jobs/job/239426/phd-research-fellow-in-machine-learning).
 Deadline: 28 Feb, 2023.